-Some Campus Safety personnel are off-duty law enforcement, and may be armed in this capacity.
-All Campus Safety staff have access to less-lethal weapons including OC spray, baton, and Taser CEWs.
+Some Campus Safety personnel are off-duty law enforcement or licensed security agents, and may be armed in this capacity in accordance with federal, state, and local laws.
+Other Campus Safety staff are trained and have access to less-lethal weapons including OC spray, baton, and Taser CEWs.
 In addition, all Campus Safety personnel have received CPR/AED certification with some staff certified at the EMT-B or Paramedic level for response to medical incidents on campus.
-Judson University Campus Safety is licensed by the Illinois Department of Public Health as a non-transport EMS provider through Sherman Hospital's Emergency Medical System.
+Judson University Campus Safety is licensed by the Illinois Department of Public Health as a non-transport EMS provider through Advocate Sherman Hospital's Emergency Medical System.